 But Elementor is more than just a WordPress page builder plugin, it’s a complete website builder with which you can design your entire website.
 More on this later.

-What you should know is that in this in-depth Elementor review, I will walk you through the Elementor plugin interface, usability, features, etc. I will also address your concerns over its speed, pricing, and its pros and cons.
+What you should know is that in this in-depth Elementor review, I will walk you through the Elementor plugin interface, usability, features, etc. I will also address your concerns over its speed, pricing, the cloud hosting package, and its pros and cons.

-Armed with this knowledge, you will be able to decide whether Elementor is really worth it or not in 2022.
+Armed with this knowledge, you will be able to decide whether Elementor and its pro version are really worth it or not in 2023.